snek5000/snek5000/docs/tuto_phill_script.myst.md

 print("\n".join(lines))
 ```

-To "load the simulation", i.e. to recreate a simulation object, we now need to extract
+To "load the simulation", i.e. to recreate a simulation object, we now need to
-from the output the path of the directory of the simulation:
+extract from the output the path of the directory of the simulation.
+This is
+also very specific to this tutorial, so you don't need to understand this code.
+In real life, we can just read the log to know where the data has been saved.

 ```{code-cell} ipython3
 path_run = None